x7dl8p/bang_search/readme.md

 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Inspired by DuckDuckGo's bang commands
-- Built with Next.js and Tailwind CSS
-- Icons from Lucide React
+This project is licensed under a proprietary license.
+All rights reserved.
+Unauthorized copying, distribution, or modification of this project, via any medium, is strictly prohibited without prior written permission from the author.

+hahah joking, under MIT license.

 ---

-Made with ❤️ for the open web
+Made with ❤️ for the open web.